 Not that attractive design is all this one has going for it.

 Along with being the best looking, the Rain Wizard also happens to be one of the biggest barrels we’ve featured, with the capacity to hold up to 65 gallons of water.

 It also comes with a planter on the top which not only enhances its look but also drains extra water to prevent root rot.

-Much like our number-one ranked model, the Rain wizard also includes a flat back to fit it snugly against a wall and has a solid mesh filter to keep out bugs and debris.
+Much like our number-one ranked model, the Rain wizard also includes a flat back to fit it snugly against a wall and has a solid mesh screen to keep out bugs and debris.